Limit distributions of expanding translates of shrinking submanifolds and non-improvability of Dirichlet's approximation theorem: Equidistribution of translates of nonplanar manifolds

 \begin{proof} Let $F$ be the closure of the subgroup of $G$ generated by all unipotent elements of $G$ contained in $H$.
 Then $F\neq G$.
 Since $H$ is a connected Lie group, $F$ is a real algebraic subgroup of $G$.
-Since $F$ admits no nontrivial characters, we choose a finite dimensional representation $V$ of $G$ with a vector $p_F\in V$ such that $F$ fixes $p_F$ and $V$ has no nonzero $G$-fixed vector.
+Since $F$ admits no nontrivial algebraic characters, we choose a finite-dimensional representation $V$ of $G$ with a vector $p_F\in V$ such that $F$ fixes $p_F$ and $V$ has no nonzero $G$-fixed vector.